jquery/learn.jquery.com/page/about-jquery/how-jquery-works.md

 });
 ```

-then the link slowly disappears when clicked.
+Then the link slowly disappears when clicked.

 ## Callbacks and Functions